TensorWrenchOSS/global-toolbar/README.md

 global-toolbar
 =================
-WARNING: Work in Progress!!!!

 A common toolbar for use on Webtop, Center and HUD

 ##Usage
-This code is intended to be packaged as a library and used verbatim.
+This code is intended to be packaged as a library and used verbatim across Webtop, Center, and HUD.

 ##Elements in the Common Toolbar

+* HUD button: Opens HUD
+* Center button: Opens Center
+* Webtop button: Opens Webtop
+* Help button: Opens Help Center modal
+* Time
+* Notifications button: Shows new notifications
 * Menu button: Opens main drop down menu
-* HUD button: Brings up HUD
-* AppsMall button: Brings up AppsMall
-* Webtop button: Brings up Webtop
-* Notifications button: Opens notifications menu
-* Time
-* Help button: Brings up “Help” window